albertxiao/fullstack-debug-exercise/README.md

-# Fullstack Debugging Exercise by Albert Xiao
+# Fullstack Debugging Exercise
 This repo has a few bugs and messy code.
-Your task (45–60 mins):
+Your task (30–45 mins):

 1. **Backend**
    - Fix the bug in `/api/users` (hint: db.getUsers can break).